sheneman/tigervid/README.md

 ## Interpreting the results

-The derived cliips will include some annotation on the frames which shows:
+The derived video clips will be named based on the original video and include some annotation on the frames which shows:

 <img width="474" alt="image" src="https://github.com/sheneman/tigervid/assets/3028345/3ded327d-6a0e-4b34-9b02-acccb867bf94">